 \subsection{Axiomatic Characterization of Equilibria}

-With the axioms and equilibrium bounds defined, we can now formally link them.
-The axiomatic ratings for a given MPCC protocol are calculated by applying the axiom definitions to the properties of the system's dynamic equilibrium from Section~\ref{sec:equilibrium}.
+We can now link these axioms to our equilibrium results.
+The ratings for any MPCC protocol are calculated by applying these definitions to the dynamic equilibrium values derived in Section~\ref{sec::equilibrium}.

-\textbf{Efficiency ($\epsilon$):} The efficiency rating is determined by the lowest flow volume in the equilibrium cycle.
-For a lossless equilibrium, this is the minimum flow $\hat{L}^{(P-1)}$.
-For a lossy one, it is the lower bound $\hat{L}^{*-}$.